 Saving time on insurance forms with e-signatures and automation

-To help customers protect their belongings during a move, from family heirlooms to enterprise-wide computer set-ups, Grace Group offers transit insurance tailored to individual customer needs.
-Insurance forms must list all items and their value, must be signed by the customer, and become the master document for the insurance coverage purchased.
+To help customers protect their belongings during a move, from family heirlooms to enterprise-wide computer set-up, Grace Group offers transit insurance tailored to individual customer needs.
+Insurance forms must list all items and their value, must be signed by the customer and become the master document for the insurance coverage purchased.

 Through Acrobat Sign, Wilson and his team can effectively manage the creation and signing process for thousands of insurance policy forms.
 Working with Adobe support teams, Wilson capitalised on integrations between Acrobat Sign and Microsoft Power Automate - an online tool that creates automated workflows between applications to handle repetitive and time-consuming tasks - to develop a web portal for customers.

-Instead of requiring customers to fill out forms by hand, customers can access forms through the web portal and complete them online.
-Customers enter each item and its value right into the form, select any add-ons or special options for valuables, and instantly see the total cost of coverage.
+Instead of requiring customers to fill in forms by hand, customers can access forms through the web portal and complete them online.
+Customers enter each item and its value right into the form, select any add-ons or special options for valuables and instantly see the total cost of coverage.

 With a more complete picture of the best insurance package for their move, customers can use Acrobat Sign to complete the purchase.
 Power Automate routes the form back to the Grace Group office that will be handling the move, where it is stored in a secure shared drive.
-Grace Group teams can keep their eyes on the entire process through tracking features in Acrobat Sign, proactively reaching out to customers if they haven’t returned their insurance forms.
+Grace Group teams can keep their eyes on the entire process through tracking features in Acrobat Sign, proactively keeping in touch to customers if they haven’t returned their insurance forms.